 The Parsonage has 4 bedrooms.

 The second floor (due to size limitations of the stairs) has 2 good sized full beds.
-Each of the 4 rooms has comfortably fit 2 people.
+Each of the 4 rooms comfortably fits 2 people.
 The capacity of the house is 6-8.
 There are 2 bathrooms.
 The main floor has a tub.
 The basement floor has a shower.
-The basement also offers an additional seating area with a flat screened TV and Apple Television.
+The basement also offers an additional seating area with a flat screened Roku Television.
 The whole house has access to internet.
-In the living room the window seat area also serves as a dining table area which fits 6-8.

 A visit to Sweet Grass County offers the best of both worlds.
 The Montana and Sweet Grass County's economy are largely based on ranching, with outdoor activities, fishing, hiking, hunting etc being a close second.
 This is true of Sweet Grass County.
 The town of Big Timber is fifteen minutes from the Parsonage, home to several art galleries, charming restaurants, tennis courts, a golf course.
 There are also excellent fishing guides and pack trip outfitters for days on the rivers or in the mountains.
 You can build up your western style wardrobe at Gusts, buy a museum quality Antique Navajo Rug at Hodges Gallery, discover a local artist at Two Rivers Gallery, be charmed by the lost art of quilt making at Little Timber Quilts, buy a fresh baked loaf of bread at the bakery, a tasty pizza at Iron Star or grab a meal under the Long Horn Steer mounted on the wall at the historic old Grand Hotel.
 For history buffs the county is a bonanza, starting with The Crazy Mountain Museum which offers a birds eye view into the heritage and personalities that helped make the county what it is today.
 The restored Sourdough School, the traditional tepee (this area was originally part of the Crow territory), the authentic Norwegian stabur, the chap collection, wagons, Cremer Rodeo memorabilia and ranch diaries will delight.